MiraCosta College English Professor

 After graduating from SDSU, Jason moved to New York to attend New York University.
 He earned a master’s degree in an interdisciplinary program of humanities and social thought with an emphasis in philosophy and journalism.

 While a graduate student, Jason landed a position working at Psychology Today Magazine, writing short articles.
-The New York Times used his graduate thesis on anonymous source use for an article, and hired him as a freelance writer.
-While at the New York Times, Jason continued to work for several papers and magazines doing freelance journalism.
+The New York Times used his graduate thesis on anonymous source use for an article.
+Jason also continued to work for several papers and magazines doing freelance journalism.

 In search of more stable work, Jason moved back to San Diego.
 He reconnected with the chair of the English Department at Grossmont College, who recommended he start teaching.
 In spring 2005, when he was just 25 years old, Jason started teaching English part-time at Grossmont.
 From there he began applying to other community colleges, including MiraCosta College, where he has taught classes since fall 2005.